India farm laws — what impact will the repeal have on Modi's standing? | DW | 22.11.2021

 The prime minister urged the protesters to return home, but the farmers have said they will stay put until the laws are gone — a process that will begin in the next session of parliament starting November 29.

 "Families of farmers who lost their lives in protests must be given financial compensation.
-We have lost over 600 farmers during this agitation," Pal added.
+We have lost over 600 farmers during this agitation," Pal said.

-Political analyst Zoya Hasan said that the decision to repeal the three controversial farm laws is "a historic victory for the farmers movement."
+Political analyst Zoya Hasan told DW that the decision to repeal the three farm laws is "a historic victory for the farmers movement."

 "It shows that popular pressure works despite a concerted effort by the government to crush it.
-No government, regardless of the strength of its mandate, can disregard public opinion and voices of people emerging from the ground," she told DW.
+No government, regardless of the strength of its mandate, can disregard public opinion and voices of people emerging from the ground," she said.

-The move represented a rare retreat for Modi, who has stood firm in the face of fierce criticism over his government's policies in the past.
+The move represented a rare retreat for Modi, who has stood firm in the face of fierce criticism of his government's policies in the past.

 Farmers constitute a particularly influential voting bloc in India, where over 50% of the population is reliant on agriculture to make a living.
 Farming accounts for about 15% of the nation's $2.7 trillion (€2.27 trillion) economy and over two-thirds of farmers in the country own less than 1 hectare (2 1/2 acres) of land.

-The decision came ahead of elections early next year in key states like Uttar Pradesh and Punjab, which are significant agricultural producers and where Modi's Bharatiya Janata Party (BJP) is eager to shore up its support.
+The decision came ahead of elections early next year in key states such as Uttar Pradesh and Punjab, which are significant agricultural producers and where Modi's Bharatiya Janata Party (BJP) is eager to shore up its support.

-The timing meant that the government will find it hard to convince the farmers that the repeal is more than mere political expediency, say experts.
+The timing means that the government will find it hard to convince the farmers that the repeal is more than mere political expediency, experts say.

 "Regional formations and tie-ups in Uttar Pradesh were posing a huge challenge to the BJP, especially in the western part of the state," Sudha Pai, former professor at the Center for Political Studies at Jawaharlal Nehru University, told DW.

 "The decision has not been inspired by a change of heart or change of policy.
-Instead, it's because the BJP realized the growing alienation, especially among people in Punjab," Pai added.
+Instead, it's because the BJP realized the growing alienation, especially among people in Punjab," Pai said.

-The announcement also came on the day when Sikhs, who made up most of the protesters, celebrate their founder Guru Nanak's birthday.
+The announcement also came on the day when Sikhs, who made up most of the protesters, celebrate the birth anniversary of Guru Nanak, who founded Sikhism.

 The laws have particularly alienated the Sikh community, which makes up the majority of the population in Punjab.